maujood/jstructs/README.md

 For an example, assume that we want to extend the linked list to maintain a count of the number of elements that were added to the head or tail of the linked list.
 This count is not decremented if items are removed.

 	var ChildList = jstructs.LinkedList.extend({
 		//Private variables to maintain the counts.
-Since all properties in javascript are public, we use underscore as a prefix to identify private variables.
+Since all properties in javascript
+		//are public, we use underscore as a prefix to identify private variables.
 		_headCount: 0,
 		_tailCount: 0,